CaioProg/CaioProg/README.md

 ## Hello!
-- 🔭 Currently studying Ruby on Rails
+- 🔭 Currently studying Ruby on Rails and JavaScript

  <div>
   <a href="https://github.com/CaioProg">